sethgonzales/ChemEd_Simulations/README.md

 * 10:40; Continue udemy tutorial
 * 11:20; Continue udemy tutorial learn how to move objects in canvas
-* 12:00; Complete udemy tutorial for using canvas and creating breakout game with moving objects
+* 12:00; Complete udemy tutorial for using canvas and creating breakout game with moving objects 12:15; game to gh and deploy to gh-pages